-higher level than for seventeen years, Greedy Milk Dealers Curbed.
+business on the level.
+Greedy Milk Dealers Curbed.
 Chicago Record-Herald.
 As the situation now stands, any milk fine of from \$5 to \$100 for each offense.
 The swindling of milk consumers by the should be punished.
 Prominence and Privacy.
-New York Tribune.